jakobflechsenhar/Project2-VotingApp/README.md

 │   └── Dockerfile                # Container image for result service (created using the existing code in existing-code-repo)
 ├── vote/
-│   └── Dockerfile                # Container image for vote service (created using the existing code in existing-code-repo) └── worker/
+│   └── Dockerfile                # Container image for vote service (created using the existing code in existing-code-repo) ├── worker/
-    └── Dockerfile                # Container image for worker service (created using the existing code in existing-code-repo)
+│   └── Dockerfile                # Container image for worker service (created using the existing code in existing-code-repo)
+├── .gitmodules                   # specifies that the existing-code-repo folder is itself a cloned repo from my Github account
 ```